Ericson90/xserve-ekoview-ubuntu/README.md

 - Memsic WSN Nodes
 - Ubuntu 10.04 LTS or Ubuntu 12.04 LTS

+To check the Ubuntu version
+> lsb_release -a

 ### HOW TO INSTALL (sudo or root permission needed)
 1. Run the installer with command below<br>
 > sudo bash install-u10.sh (For Ubuntu 10.04 LTS)<br>